jmather625/uart/README.md

 An implementation of UART RS-232 that can synthesize of an FPGA.

 # Source
 You can find the source code for transmission and receiving in `src/modules`.
 There are tests and a makefile in `src`.
-Run `make <tx or rx>` to get the Gtkwave output.
+Run `make <tx, rx, or top_level>` to get the Gtkwave output.
 The `open` command on Mac opens .vcd files with Gtkwave, but on other OS's this line will have to be changed in the Makefile.

 The default settings are configured for a 100 Mhz clock operating at 9600 baud.
 Set the `CLKS_PER_BIT` paramater to your chip's clock frequency divided by the desired baud rate (max 115200).